leios/Fable.jl/docs/src/postprocessing.md

 As a final note: when designing an `op` function to be used for each post process, remember that the `ArrayType` could be a `CuArray` or `ROCArray`, so try to make the functions GPU friendly.
 This is why many of the post processes are written in KernelAbstractions.

-Again, this part of the code is sticky, so if you need to add another post process, feel free to create an issue and we can talk about whether it makes sense to add directly to Fae.jl!
+Again, this part of the code is sticky, so if you need to add another post process, feel free to create an issue and we can talk about whether it makes sense to add directly to Fable.jl!